twinfoundation/api/packages/api-models/docs/reference/interfaces/IInformationComponent.md

-# Interface: IAuthenticationService
+# Interface: IInformationComponent

-Contract definition for authentication service.
+The information component for the server.

 ## Extends